Robert-Barry/FlixLocal/README.md

     - Consolidated application telemetry data structures into a unified global state machine layout.
     - Engineered adaptive internal boundaries for `moveRight` and `moveDown` matrices that scale dynamically based on runtime array dimensions.
     - Implemented client-side data hydration lifecycles via React mounting hooks to populate store architectures on boot.
+- **FLIX-302: Implement Safe Vertical Matrix Snapping (Column Capping)**
+    - Developed a defensive boundary fallback engine for `moveUp` and `moveDown` state matrices.
+    - Eliminated fatal application crashes caused by `undefined` template calculations when navigating vertically into variable lane content.
+    - Engineered an atomic snapping algorithm that realigns the active column to the terminal index of a target lane in a single state tick.